 About the take home naloxone pilot

-The take home naloxone pilot will invest $10 million to make naloxone available free to people who may experience, or witness, an opioid overdose.
+The take home naloxone pilot will invest $3.9 million in 2021-22 to make naloxone available free to people who may experience, or witness, an opioid overdose.

 What is naloxone?

 Naloxone is a drug that can temporarily reverse the effects of an opioid overdose or adverse reaction.
 If someone has overdosed on opioids they will be unconscious or awake, but unable to talk.
 It’s unlikely they will be able to administer naloxone themselves.
 Naloxone can administered by injection or delivered through a nasal spray.

 What is the take home naloxone pilot?

 The Australian Government is investing $3.9 million to continue the Take Home Naloxone Pilot for an additional year.
 Under the pilot, naloxone will be available free to people who may either experience, or witness, an opioid overdose.
 No prescription will be required.

 Who is the take home naloxone pilot for?

 The take home naloxone pilot is for: